KaasJ/cloudwatch-to-slack-publisher/README.md

 - Run `npm run dev` to install dependencies
 - Run `npm run watch`
 - Invoke the lambda using `npm run cloudwatch-slack-publisher`.
-You can edit the lambda input `cloudwatch-slack-publisher` in task-examples folder.
+You can edit the lambda input in the `cloudwatch-slack-publisher.json` file in the task-examples folder.

 ## Configuration